Ghent to Bruges via Deinze

 We cast off and managed to get a little grounded in the shallows as we left, but a bit of reversing got us off – just bad planning on helm’s part (to be fair, there was nothing to say the canal was so shallow at the edges) short cutting over to the main channel.
 We were faced by a pretty, quiet stretch of the canal leading into Bruges.

 We had a very strong lesson just outside Bruges, of the necessity to be well tied up when laden commercials past by, when Ian, in a misplaced effort to speed up our passage, dropped the stern line while a commercial passed us heading in the other direction while we were waiting at a bridge.
-We were nearly sucked into the rear and stern of the commercial as she past, and only ‘pedal to the metal’ and hard rudder kept us from being dragged out.
+We were nearly sucked into the rear and stern of the commercial as she passed, and only ‘pedal to the metal’ and hard rudder kept us from being dragged out.
 Common sense really, but of course, sometimes we get distracted.
 There’s a lesson to be learnt every day.

 After this, we cruised uneventfully into the easily accessible Brugge Flandria harbour on the southern side of Bruges and moored stern to stern against Silk Purse, a tjalk owned by Scottish/Canadians, Barry and Carole Grant.